Lennie Dennis

-Leonard Dennis (born 13 November 1964) is a Jamaican former international footballer who played semi-professionally in England as a striker.
+Leonard Dennis (born 13 November 1964) is a Jamaican former international footballer who played semi-professionally in England and Sweden as a striker.

 Career

 Club career

 Dennis played club football for Sutton United (where he started in the famous FA Cup win over Coventry City), Welling United, Woking and Billericay Town.
 He also scored 6 goals in 34 appearances for Kingstonian.

+During the 1989 season, Dennis played for Swedish football division 2 team Umeå FC.
+He scored seven goals for the club.

 International career

 Dennis made one international appearance for Jamaica in 1988, in a World Cup qualifier against the United States.

 After football

 After retiring as a player, Dennis became a teacher at a number of different schools.